BorgwardtLab/proteinshake-v1/docs/readthedocs/source/notes/developer.rst

 Useful utils: mocks
 -------------------

-For testing purposes we implemented mocks for most of the classes above.
+For testing purposes we implemented mocks for some objects like adapters, proteins, and iterators.
 Have a look at the documentation and see if there is anything useful for you!